kanidm/ldap3/README.md

 StartTLS has a number of security issues compared to LDAPS, and should *not* be used, or developed as it is not only more complex, but also worse than LDAPS.
 Use LDAPS.

-SASL is extremely complicated, and there are very few clients that require it over simple bind.
-It's not really worth the time to add it.
-If it is contributed, I will only accept SASL as an authentication mechanism - I won't accept the SASL transport encryption layer, as it's just too complicated.
-Again, use LDAPS.
+SASL is highly complex, and only a few clients require it over a simple bind.
+Our support is limited to the SASL binding authentication interface, for which an example is available under the './proto' crate.
+Users are free to choose any security provider they prefer.
+However, we do not support the SASL transport encryption layer or any implementations of security providers, as these are overly complicated and do not align with our crate's objectives.
+If encryption is a necessity, we recommend using LDAPS instead.

 ## Notes: